CauraTheAvatar/modern-shofy-Jewelry-ecommerce-client/README.md

 We hope you find Shofy to be a powerful and effective solution for your eCommerce needs.
 Should you encounter

- any issues or have any questions, please feel free to reach out to our support team at swe.hamedhasan@gmail.com.
+ any issues or have any questions, please feel free to reach out to our support team at swe.
 Happy selling!